fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

     The output shows the names of the 50 customer objects that were created.
 Each customer has three account types: Checking, Savings, and MoneyMarket.
-Transactions are generated at a rate of about 20 per month, so each customer has about 480 transactions spread across two years.
+The simulator generates about 20 transactions per month for each customer, so each customer has about 480 transactions spread across two years.
 The transactions are mostly associated with the checking accounts.
 Transactions include deposits, withdrawals, transfers, and bank refunds.

-## Implement a custom delegate that performs callback tasks adding transactions to an account
+## Implement a custom delegate that performs callback tasks after adding transactions to an account

 Delegates can be used to implement callback methods that run when an asynchronous operation completes.
 In this task, you implement a custom delegate that performs callback tasks after adding transactions to an account.
-A callback delegate can be used to log transactions or perform additional actions.
+In this scenario, a callback delegate can be used to log transactions or perform additional actions based on the type of transaction.

 Use the following steps to complete this section of the exercise: